areyes986/201-learning-journal/read12.md

 `fill()` daws solid shape by filling the paths content area.
 `moveTo(x,y)` within the path you created, you can start the point in a new area, `lineTo(x,y)` to see connecting lines.
 Draws a line from current point to position x and y.
 `arc(x,y,radius,startAngle, endAngle, anticlockwise)` x an y is the center of the circle where the arc should be.
 Radius is radius. start/end angle are the start and end points of the arc in radians measured by the x axis. anticlockwise is a Boolean value.

+## Colors##
+fillStyle - fills shapes
+stroke Style - sets style for outlines.

+the value should be in a string.
+Ex: `variable.fillStyle = 'blue';